TheDeanLab/navigate/docs/source/user_guide/plugins.rst

 Install a Plugin
 ----------------

-Once you've built a plugin or downloaded a Navigate plugin, you can easily install it.
+Once you've built a plugin or downloaded a **navigate* plugin, you can easily install it.
-Here, we haved downloaded the `Navigate Confocal-Projection Plugin <https://github.com/TheDeanLab/navigate-confocal-projection>`_.
+Here, we have downloaded the `Navigate Confocal-Projection Plugin <https://github.com/TheDeanLab/navigate-confocal-projection>`_.

 #.
-You can install this navigate-confocal-projection plugin by selecting the menu
+You can install the **navigate-confocal-projection** plugin by selecting the menu
    :menuselection:`Plugins --> Install Plugin`.

    .. image:: images/plugin_1.png

 #.
-Select the folder `ConfocalProjectionPlugin` and click :guilabel:`Select`, the plugin is installed.
+Select the folder `ConfocalProjectionPlugin` and click :guilabel:`Select`.
+   The plugin is now installed.

    .. image:: images/plugin_2.png